Independent Private Adoption

 In an independent adoption or private adoption, the couple who is looking to adopt a child looks for and finds a child for adoption without the help of an adoption agency.
 Independent adoption may be facilitated by a non-licensed intermediary such as a friend, relative, physician or anyone else.
 Even if you are doing an independent adoption, you will want to hire a licensed attorney who is familiar with the state and federal adoption laws to help you with the adoption process.

 By its nature, an independent adoption is an open or ‘identified’ process, where the names and addresses of the birth parents have to be supplied and thus, become known to the adoptive parents.
 (By contrast, agency adoptions can be open or closed).
-As with agency adoptions, the law requires that in a private adoption, background information, including health history be provided to the adoptive parents In an independent adoption, the birth parents (or mother) give the consent directly to the adoptive parents.
+As with agency adoptions, the law requires that in a private adoption, background information, including health history be provided to the adoptive parents In an open process the birth parents (or mother) give the consent directly to the adoptive parents.
 In the case of agency adoption, the parental rights are relinquished to the agency, which in turn gives the consent for adoption.

 Benefits of Independent Adoption